Eye Drops 0.004%

 Tell your doctor as soon as possible if you do not feel well while you are using Travatan

-This medicine helps most people to lower raised blood pressure in the eye or glaucoma,
+This medicine helps most people to lower raised blood pressure in the eye or to treat

-but may have unwanted side effects in some people.
-All medicines can have side effects.
+glaucoma, but may have unwanted side effects in some people.
+All medicines can have

+side effects.
 Sometimes they are serious, however most of the time they are not.
-You may need to
+You

 Do not be alarmed by the following list of possible side effects.
 You may not experience